-Explore the Pacific Science Center
+3. Explore the Pacific Science Center

 You don’t have to be a kid to visit the Pacific Science Center.
 They always have interactive exhibits that make science fun no matter what age you are.
-The exhibits are constantly changing, so check their website to see what the latest ones.
+The exhibits are constantly changing, so check their website to see the latest ones.